Follow on

 One of my first motions was for an update to the Neighbourhood Traffic Management Plan.
 Although Durham Region had installed Community Safety Zones (CSZ) on some Regional roads in the City of Oshawa, in 2018 the City only had one approved Community Safety Zone on a City Rd. (by the College/University).
 Happy to report, today the City has 5 more CSZs, all in Ward 1, to calm traffic speeds around the schools on Greenhill Ave, Coldstream Dr and Woodstream Ave and the most recent ones in 2022, Oshawa's rural Hamlet community, on Raglan Rd and in the Village of Columbus Rd., on Columbus Rd.
 East & West between Thornton Rd.
 N. and Ritson Rd.
 N.

 In 2019 I made a motion for the City to copy Clarington's use of flexible bollards to help with traffic calming.
-Finally in the summer of 2022 Oshawa installed them on Brittania Rd (see picture) and plan to install them on other roads in Ward 1 like Coldstream Dr., Grandview St N. and Arborwood Dr.
+Finally in the summer of 2022 Oshawa installed them on Brittania Rd (see picture) and plans to install them on other roads in Ward 1 like Coldstream Dr., Grandview St N. and Arborwood Dr.

 In my opinion, a continued priority is the need for Council to increase public engagement so that people genuinely believe in Oshawa.
 Believing in your City is important for the well-being of all residents.
 Consider how feeling positive about where you live and work is an attitude that creates good memories for life, generates goodwill and serves to propel many successes.